natasha0301/Project-website/content/_index.md

 next: data-description
 ---

 The central idea of the project is to use Wikipedia API to create an animal dataset.
+Work

 ## Math formula